kadena-io/pact-5/docs/builtins/General/namespace.md

 ### Prerequisites

-You must define a namespace before you can set your working context to use the namespace.
+You must define a namespace before you can set your working context to use the `namespace` function.
 For information about defining a namespace, see [define-namespace](/reference/functions/general#define-namespace).

 ### Basic syntax